...

 • As per Welfare Rules 2016 spouses & children of Police Officers/Officials are also allowed for Medical Financial Assistance.

-• Rates for Maintenance Allowance have been enhanced in new Welfare Rules and procedure is changed for speedy disbursement to switch to ATM Cards.
+• Rates for Maintenance Allowance have been enhanced in new Welfare Rules and the procedure is changed for speedy disbursement to switch to ATM Cards.

 Punjab Police Welfare Fund Rules 2016 (English Version / Urdu Version)